openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-button-picker-select.md

 public func optionHeight(value: Length): This
 ```

-**Function:** Sets the maximum height of the dropdown menu display based on the specified Length type value.
+**Function:** Sets the maximum height of the dropdown menu based on the specified Length value.
 The initial maximum height of the dropdown menu is 80% of the available screen height.
-The set maximum height cannot exceed the initial maximum height.
+The set maximum height cannot exceed this initial value.

-When set to a negative value or zero, the attribute does not take effect, and the maximum height of the dropdown menu reverts to the initial value (80% of the available screen height).
+When set to a negative value or zero, the attribute does not take effect, and the dropdown menu's maximum height reverts to the initial value (80% of the available screen height).

 Valid values are greater than 0.
 If the actual height of all dropdown menu items is less than the set height, the dropdown menu height adjusts to the actual height.